 3. Remove the V-belt.
-4. Remove the bolt (550) or nut (700) securing the fixed driven assembly; then remove the assembly.
+4. Remove the nut securing the fixed driven assembly; then remove the assembly.

 5. Remove the fixed drive face.
 6. Remove the cap screws securing the clutch cover.
-Note the location of the different-lengthed cap screws for installing purposes.
+Note the location of the different-length cap screws (A and B) for installing purposes.
 Using a rubber mallet, carefully remove the cover.
 Account for two alignment pins.